sagarjinde/Reinforcement-Learning-Project/DQN/README.md

 ## Pong
 <img src="./figs/pong.gif">
-Due to resource limitations, i was not able to produce results.
+Due to resource limitations, i was not able to run my code.